GARP FRM Part I 6-Month Study Plan

 FRM Part I is a 4-hour, 100-question multiple-choice exam covering Foundations of Risk Management, Quantitative Analysis, Financial Markets and Products, and Valuation and Risk Models (GARP).
 GARP's candidate-survey data reports an average of about 275 hours of preparation, with reported study times ranging from under 100 to more than 400 hours (GARP).

-For a working candidate with a quantitative background, 6 months at 10 to 12 hours per week is the sweet spot.
-That builds in 250 to 290 total hours, an honest 4 to 6 weeks of mock-exam practice at the end, and a margin of safety for the weeks where life gets in the way.
+If you work full-time and have a quantitative background, 6 months at 10 to 12 hours per week is the sweet spot.
+That gets you 250 to 290 total hours, an honest 4 to 6 weeks of mock-exam practice at the end, and slack for the weeks when life gets in the way.

-This plan walks month by month.
-Each month names the GARP topic area, the weekly hour target, and an end-of-month milestone you can use to check whether you are on track.
-The plan assumes you are studying for one of the 2026 windows: May 9 to 15, August 7 to 8 (AM session only), or November 14 to 20 (GARP).
+This plan goes month by month.
+Each month names the GARP topic area, the weekly hour target, and an end-of-month milestone you can check yourself against.
+It assumes you are studying for one of the 2026 windows: May 9 to 15, August 7 to 8 (AM session only), or November 14 to 20 (GARP).

 Topic Weights and Time Allocation

-FRM Part I is not equally weighted across the four topic areas.
-Match your time to the weighting.
+FRM Part I is not weighted evenly across the four topic areas.
+Match your hours to the weighting.

 | Topic Area | GARP Weight | Plan Allocation | Hours (of ~275) |